 Alternatively, you have an option to pay someone to take the GED test for you.
 You can pay for GED without taking the test.

-GED Classes and Testing Centers in Vermont
+GED Classes in Vermont

 Many people favor traditional classroom settings for in-person learning, finding comfort in that environment.
 If you prefer stepping out of your home or office, consider joining in-person GED classes at various convenient locations.